antonioaguilar/nats-cli/README.md

 ### Experimental

-The `nats-cli` has experimental support for querying databases and
+The `nats-cli` has experimental support for querying databases and sending query results as NATS messages

 ```bash